-Timely, relevant information also empowers private stakeholders to help make shale gas development safer, cleaner, and more protective of workers and communities.
-Aligning private interests – the ability to attract institutional investors, lower insurance rates, or secure capital – with environmental considerations reinforces and rewards safer, more responsible practices more effectively than regulation alone.
-Meanwhile, private sector analysts may spot patterns in the data more readily than their public sector counterparts, jumpstarting the work to prioritize policy responses.
+Timely, relevant information also empowers private stakeholders to make shale gas development safer, cleaner, and more protective of workers and communities.
+Aligning private interests – the ability to attract institutional investors, lower insurance rates, or secure capital – with environmental considerations rewards safer practices more effectively than regulation alone.
+Meanwhile, private sector analysts may spot patterns in the data that help prioritize policy responses.

-In the following clip (at 4:05), excerpted from a conference hosted by UCLA and the Union of Concerned Scientists, EPI Director Kate Konschnik describes the need for more information to guide thoughtful policy response.
-Here, Kate stresses the need for baseline (pre-drill) testing, as well as ongoing monitoring to evaluate the impacts of fracking on community health and environmental quality.
+In the following clip (at 4:05) from a conference hosted by UCLA and the Union of Concerned Scientists, EPI Director Kate Konschnik how information can guide thoughtful policy responses.
+Here, Kate stresses the need for baseline (pre-drill) testing and ongoing monitoring to evaluate health and environmental impacts of shale gas development.

 New Rules Have Focused on Collecting Chemical Information

-Since 2010, states have moved quickly to draft from scratch or update existing oil and gas laws to respond to the US shale gas boom.
-A primary focus in this lawmaking frenzy has been the disclosure of chemicals used in the hydraulic fracturing process.
+Since 2010, states have moved quickly to draft or update oil and gas laws in response to the US shale gas boom.
+This lawmaking frenzy focused early and often on the disclosure of chemicals used in the hydraulic fracturing process.

 History of Chemical Disclosure Laws